 14. Intentionally or unintentionally leaving personal items in the building overnight.
 The library assumes no responsibility for any belongings left unattended.

 15. Use skates or a skateboard in the library.

 16. Willfully expose patrons and staff to offensive images or language.

 17. Entering a non-public area, unless accompanied by a staff member or through prior authorization from a staff member.

-18. Using the library grounds as a play or social area (unless attending a library sponsored program), or other activities not in accordance with the city ordinance.
+18. Using the library grounds for any activities not in accordance with the city ordinance.

 19. Interfere with the library’s right to maintain a clean, pleasant and safe facility.

-Enforcement of these rules for persons aged seven and over may take the form of any of the following actions, depending upon the severity of the misconduct which will be determined by the staff on duty at the time.
-Patrons under age seven are covered under the Safe Child Policy.
+Enforcement of these rules for persons aged nine and over may take the form of any of the following actions, depending upon the severity of the misconduct which will be determined by the staff on duty at the time.
+Patrons under age nine are covered under the Safe Child Policy.

 1. In cases of minor disruption, the patron receives one warning.
 At the second offense or continuation of the first offense, the patron must leave the library for the rest of the day.